sanjanapulla06/pulsar-ml-project/README.md

 ---

 ## 💫 Faculty Guidance
-This project was carried out under the guidance of the Kavitha P.
+This project was carried out under the guidance of the Dr.Kavitha P.
 **Department of Computer Science, PES University**.
 We are grateful for the support and mentorship provided by the faculty during the course of this mini project.